Thoughtscript/truth-eliminability-sorting-algorithm/README.md

 > The above is the approach recommended in the original Draft - at that time I referred to them as "defects" being unaware of **The Catuṣkoṭi**.
 I was also unaware that similar "quirks" also appear in JavaScript: `[] == ![]; // -> true`, `true == ![]; // -> false`, `false == ![]; // -> true`.

+> To be clearer still: therefore, the many great religions of the world (as well as their opposites - their heresies) - Orthodox Christianity, Catholicism, Islam, Hinduism, Buddhism, Judaism, and many more still - along with the greatest mathematical and scientific theorists, Hegelians, Platonists, Aristotelians, and all the other major views of philosophy about Truth can be inclusively accommodated. **KFG** *does not* rule on which of these interpretations is correct but *it's the only view that does not rule any of them out*.
+In this way it is thoroughly pluralist and inclusive of the world's greatest ideas.

 Please note that the above can all be **Consistently** captured within a **Two-Value**, **Bivalent**, **Classical** Semantics.
 We've relaxed the required on `T()` and `F()` per the above.

 This is the only proposed system that can accomodate all the additional items below: